Updated August 2021

 This mode might have different names depending on the device.
 For example, on many devices, this is called “memory mode” or something similar.
 Ordinarily, there will be at least three spots to save your settings, but some devices offer five.
 Setting these up is really easy – all you have to do is dial the setting you’re looking for in and it’s good to go.

-Pulse mode isn’t the most common vape mode, but the Vaporesso Gen in particular offers the feature to vapers.
+Pulse mode isn’t the most common vape mode, but the Vaporesso Gen S in particular offers the feature to vapers.
 Essentially, the mode switches the relatively consistent output of most devices by a regular pulsing of output, which occurs every 0.2 seconds as long as you hold down the fire button.

-The aim of this is to keep the performance more consistent throughout your puff, with the pulsing output producing a harder-hitting vape throughout your draw.
-Whether this offers benefits in comparison to just having a consistent output on the device is debatable, but the pulsing is so quick that you’re unlikely to notice a drop off, and generally speaking the mode has gotten a positive response from vapers.
+The aim of this is to keep the device’s performance more consistent throughout your puff, with the pulsing output producing a harder-hitting vape throughout your draw.
+Whether this offers benefits in comparison to just having a consistent output on the device is debatable, but the pulsing is so quick that you’re unlikely to notice a drop off, and generally speaking this mode has gotten a positive response from vapers.

-Super Player mode (available with the Swag II) is another Vaporesso speciality, which essentially allows you to use coils with a wider range of resistances than the device usually supports, down to 0.03 ohms (and up to 5) for the Omni Board 4.0 (and up to the more recent V 4.2).
+Super Player mode (available with the Swag II) is another Vaporesso speciality, which essentially allows you to use coils with a wider range of resistances than the device usually supports, down to 0.03Ω (and up to 5Ω) for the Omni Board 4.0 (and up to the more recent V 4.2).
 This is a really great feature if you build your own coils, because while you’re unlikely to find a pre-made coil with such a low resistance, you may build one of your own that you struggle to use with the hard-coded restrictions on regulated devices.

 There is a reason for these restrictions, though, and so if you’re using it towards the lower end of the resistance range, it’s better to double-check you’re within the safe operating limits of your battery.
 You can do that using many tools, but Steam Engine is easy to use and effective.